Solana For Vue Developers

 Wallets

-Vue Solana discovers Solana Wallet Standard browser extension wallets and Android Mobile Wallet Adapter wallets through the unified useWallets() flow.
+Vue Solana discovers Solana Wallet Standard browser extension wallets, Android Mobile Wallet Adapter wallets, and supported iOS browser wallet links through the unified useWallets() flow.
 RPC reads and balance reads work without a wallet.
 Connecting, signing, and sending transactions require a discovered wallet or custom object that implements the SolanaWallet interface.

-See Wallets for current support and planned iOS browser and desktop native wallet adapters.
+See Wallets for current support and the desktop native wallet post-v1 status.

 Transactions And Signing